Ajnabee (2001 film): Plot

+After chance encounters and misunderstandings, Raj and Priya Malhotra fall in love get married and move to Switzerland.
+They meet their neighbours Vicky and Sonia and 4 of them become best of friends.

 During their vacation, Raj sees Vikram kissing another woman.
-A confused Raj becomes even more shocked as Sonia starts hitting on him.
+A confused Raj becomes even more shocked as Sonia starts flirting and hitting on him.
 He rejects her which Vikram finds out.
 As Sonia becomes more forward in her advances, Vicky manipulates the scenario leading to Raj and Sonia getting paired while himself (Vicky) getting paired with Priya.
 On the last day, Vicky casually talks to Raj about wife-swapping.
 Vicky eagerly suggests they should also try it out and suggests that Raj has sex with Sonia.
-Vicky simultaneously requests Raj to let him spend the night with Priya.
+Vicky simultaneously requests Raj to let him spend the night having sex with Priya.
 Raj is disgusted by the offer, and an argument breaks out between the men.
 With Priya being unaware of the whole situation going around her, she manages to reconcile Raj and Vicky on the eve of Vicky's birthday a few days later.
 The two men celebrate by getting drunk together.
 Vicky Again suggests Raj to become Vicky and asks whether he(Vicky) could become Raj just for the night and manages to send a drunk Raj into his house.
 At the same time Vicky goes on to Raj's house and Priya is surprised to see Vicky instead of Raj.